-Based on the average exchange rate for 2019, Italy uses the euro which appreciated by 0.9% against the US dollar since 2015 but declined by -5.5% from 2018 to 2019.
-The weaker EU currency in 2019 made Italy’s exports paid for in stronger US dollars relatively less expensive for international buyers compared to 2018.
+Based on the average exchange rate for 2020, Italy uses the euro which appreciated by 3.1% against the US dollar since 2016 and increased by 2% from 2019 to 2020.
+The stronger EU currency made Italy’s exports paid for in weaker US dollars relatively more expensive for international buyers.

-From a continental perspective, almost three-quarters (64.8%) of Italy’s exports by value were delivered to European countries while 15.7% were sold to importers in Asia.
-Italy shipped another 11.3% worth of goods to North America.
-Smaller percentages went to Africa (3.6%), Latin America (2.1%) excluding Mexico but including the Caribbean then Oceania (1%) led by Australia and New Zealand.
+From a continental perspective, roughly two-thirds of Italy’s exports by value were delivered to fellow European countries while 15.3% were sold to importers in Asia.
+Italy shipped another 11.5% worth of goods to North America.
+Smaller percentages went to Africa (3.5%), Latin America excluding Mexico but including the Caribbean (2%) then Oceania led by Australia and New Zealand (1%).

 Italy’s Top 10 Exports

-Powered by stronger revenues from exported gold and platinum, gems and precious metals was the fastest grower among the top 10 export categories thanks to a 22.7% increase from 2018 to 2019.
-In second place for improving export sales was pharmaceuticals via a 21.1% gain.
-Italy’s shipments of unknitted and non-crocheted clothing or accessories posted the only other appreciation, up by 0.4%.
+Powered by stronger revenues from exported gold and platinum, gems and precious metals was the fastest grower among the top 10 export categories thanks to its 13.8% increase from 2019 to 2020.
+The only other year-over-year gain for export sales was pharmaceuticals up 6.8%.